AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-adfs-cloud.md

-<properties
+---
-	pageTitle="Securing cloud resources with Azure Multi-Factor Authentication and AD FS" description="This is the Azure Multi-Factor authentication page that describes how to get started with Azure MFA and AD FS in the cloud." services="multi-factor-authentication"
+title: Securing cloud resources with Azure Multi-Factor Authentication and AD FS
+description: This is the Azure Multi-Factor authentication page that describes how to get started with Azure MFA and AD FS in the cloud.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenpo"
-	editor="curtland"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/04/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: stevenpo
+editor: curtland

+ms.service: multi-factor-authentication
+ms.date: 08/04/2016
+wacn.date: ''
+---

 # Securing cloud resources with Azure Multi-Factor Authentication and AD FS